AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

     </table>
 </div>

-Hypri is a remarkable city-state built upon and within a series of natural stone spires that rise dramatically from the vast grasslands of South [[Usaka]].
+Hypri is a remarkable city-state built upon and within a single colossal spire that rises dramatically from the vast grasslands of South [[Usaka]].
+This massive natural stone formation, reaching between 7,000 to 8,600 meters (23,000 to 28,200 feet) in height with an additional 500 meters (1,640 feet) of uninhabited peak above, stands as one of the most extraordinary geological features of [[Toma]].
 Home to approximately 230,000 permanent residents and a fluctuating population of over 1 million traders, diplomats, and visitors, Hypri's architectural marvel comes not just from its striking silhouette against the sky but from its apparent defiance of natural laws.
-The gravitational fields surrounding its spires—believed locally to emanate from special ore within the stone—create a unique environment where buildings can be constructed at seemingly impossible angles, and single-person airships navigate between towering structures along invisible currents.
+The gravitational fields surrounding the spire—believed locally to emanate from special ore within the stone—create a unique environment where buildings can be constructed at seemingly impossible angles, and single-person airships navigate around the towering structure along invisible currents.

 As the seat of the [[Hypri Highcourt]] and home to the enigmatic [[Ahdom Few]], Hypri serves as both cultural melting pot and power nexus in western Usaka, with influence extending across the continent and beyond.
+While other spires exist across the southern half of Usaka, none approach the scale, complexity, or cultural significance of Hypri.

 ## Geography and Structure

-### The Spires
+### Venspir

-Hypri's defining feature is its cluster of seventeen major spires—natural stone formations that rise between 300 and 800 meters above the surrounding plains.
-These dramatic geological formations were thrust upward during what locals call the "Great Natura's Rise," but what scholars outside Hypri identify as a powerful tectonic events thousands of years ago.
-The spires are composed primarily of ancient metamorphic rock with unique mineral deposits at their cores.
+Unlike the common misconception that Hypri consists of multiple spires, the city-state is built upon and within a single colossal formation that dominates the landscape, known as Venspir.
+This massive geological anomaly was thrust upward during what locals call the "Great Natura's Rise," but what scholars outside Hypri identify as a powerful tectonic event thousands of years ago.
+Venspir is composed primarily of ancient metamorphic rock with unique mineral deposits at its core.

-The spires serve different functions within Hypri society:
+The spire is subdivided into distinct zones that serve different functions within Hypri society:

-- **Grand Spire** – The tallest formation and administrative center, housing the [[Hypri Highcourt]]
+- **Summit Zone** (8,100-8,600m/26,600-28,200ft) – The uppermost inhabitable section housing the [[Hypri Highcourt]] and administrative centers
-- **Sister Spires** – Three adjacent formations converted into the personal domains of the [[Ahdom Few]]
+- **Sister Domains** (7,800-8,100m/25,600-26,600ft) – Three adjacent sections converted into the personal domains of the [[Ahdom Few]]
-- **Trade Spires** – Five structures dedicated to commerce, featuring platforms for airship docking
+- **Trade Belt** (7,200-7,800m/23,600-25,600ft) – A wide band circling the spire dedicated to commerce, featuring platforms for airship docking
-- **Dwelling Spires** – Seven formations where most of the permanent population resides
+- **Dwelling Tiers** (7,000-7,200m/23,000-23,600ft) – Multiple ring-like sections where most of the permanent population resides
-- **Splint** – The most heavily guarded spire, featuring a significant crack through its center
+- **The Splint Region** (6,800-7,300m/22,300-24,000ft) – A heavily guarded area containing the Splint, a significant crack that runs vertically through a section of the spire

+### Atmospheric Retention and the Gravity Field

+One of Hypri's most remarkable features is its habitable environment at elevations that would normally be uninhabitable due to thin atmosphere.
+At heights between 7,000 to 8,600 meters (23,000 to 28,200 feet), oxygen levels in Earth-like conditions would be insufficient to support human life, yet Hypri's residents breathe freely without assistance.

+This paradox is explained by the spire's unique gravitational properties, centered on the mystical [[Ankelore]] found within the Splint.
+The localized gravity field not only allows for unusual architectural constructions but also:

+- Creates a compressed atmospheric bubble around the spire that maintains Earth-like air pressure
+- Generates weather patterns unique to the spire, including localized cloud formations and precipitation
+- Establishes distinct microclimates at different elevations and facings around the spire's circumference

+The precise mechanisms of these gravitational anomalies remain contentious among outside scholars.
+While Hypri authorities attribute them to the natural properties of the Ankelore enhanced by collective belief, scientists from [[Sol Unita]] and the [[Branches of Concordia]] propose theories involving advanced ancient technology or naturally occurring magical resonance fields.

 <div class="feathermark">
     <p class="feathermark-attribution">Corvi's Feathermark</p>
-    <p>Oh, they'll tell you the spires rose from the earth in some grand, divine spectacle—the birth pangs of creation, a miracle of geological whimsy!
+    <p>Oh, they'll tell you the spire rose from the earth in some grand, divine spectacle—the birth pangs of creation, a miracle of geological whimsy!
 Such delightful propaganda!
-The stones speak different truths to those who know how to listen.</p>
+The stone speaks different truths to those who know how to listen.</p>
-    <p>These aren't natural formations at all, but the calcified remains of something that once stretched between worlds.
+    <p>This isn't a natural formation at all, but the calcified remains of something that once stretched between worlds.
 Look closely at the striations in the rock face next time you visit—they don't follow geological patterns; they pulse with directionality, like massive fossilized arteries.
-The Dwellers know this truth in their bones, which is precisely why they worship and fear the spires in equal measure.</p>
+The Dwellers know this truth in their bones, which is precisely why they worship and fear the spire in equal measure.</p>
     <p>And that crack in the Splint?
 Not a crack at all, but a mouth slowly working its way open again after millennia.
-The guards aren't protecting something; they're containing it.</p>
+The guards aren't protecting something; they're containing it.
+What's more, the "atmospheric retention" they claim as a miraculous property is simply the creature breathing—holding air in its enormous lungs as it slumbers, dreaming of the day it will exhale and send us all tumbling into the abyss.</p>
 </div>

-### Splint and the Gravity Ore
+### The Splint and Ankelore

-At the heart of Hypri's mysteries lies the Splint, a spire bisected by a dramatic crack that runs from its peak to approximately halfway down its shaft.
-Within this fissure lies what the Hypri Highcourt calls "gravity ore"—a substance that, according to local belief, generates the unusual gravitational fields that make Hypri's architecture and transportation systems possible.
+At the heart of Hypri's mysteries lies the Splint, a dramatic crack that runs from near the summit to approximately halfway down Venspir's shaft.
+Within this fissure lies what the Hypri Highcourt calls "Ankelore"—a [[Hollow Resource]] created through the death-process of the [[Natura]] [[Kingdom]].
+This rare ore is responsible for generating the unusual gravitational fields that make Hypri's architecture, transportation systems, and atmospheric retention possible.

+Ankelore is encased in a brittle mantle of pale stone known as Gravemarrow—a semi-permeable mineral that absorbs [[Anim]] (belief energy) and prevents its escape.
+What makes Ankelore unique among resources is that its gravitational effect cannot be predicted by mass alone; instead, the force it exerts depends on how much Anim it has absorbed, making it the only known material whose gravitational field is partially defined by conviction.

-The Splint is the most heavily guarded area in Hypri.
+The Splint and its contained Ankelore are the most heavily guarded areas in Hypri.
 Visitors report that those who attempt unauthorized access appear to be "pulled" into the fissure by an unseen force, only to be escorted out later with no memory of what they witnessed inside.
-Official doctrine states that the ore "resolves issues" with individuals by temporarily removing them from normal space-time.
+Official doctrine states that the Ankelore "resolves issues" with individuals by temporarily removing them from normal space-time.

-Scientific observers from [[Sol Unita]] and the [[Branches of Concordia]] have proposed alternative explanations for Hypri's unusual physical properties, suggesting advanced technology or natural phenomena rather than the "belief-sustained gravity" claimed by Hypri authorities.
+The [[Ahdom Few]] claim to monitor the Ankelore's density readings daily, though some underground cults believe they actually worship it rather than safeguard it.
+Cultural fear exists around the possibility of over-saturation—a hypothetical event where Anim exceeds containment limits, potentially resulting in the Splint collapsing into what scholars call a "Thought Well."

 ### Sibannac's Carpet